 10. (v.
-9:42 ) Verses 9:36-41 tells the story of a disciple named Tabitha who lived in Joppa, that became sick and died.
+9:42) Verses 9:36-41 tells the story of a disciple named Tabitha who lived in Joppa, that became sick and died.
 Since Lydda was near Joppa, and the disciples had heard that Peter was there, they sent for him to come heal her.
 When he arrived he knelt down and prayed, turning to the body he said, "Tabitha, arise."
 And he gave her his hand and raised her up.
 Then, calling the saints and widows, he presented her alive.
 What was the result of this miracle?

-And it became known throughout all Joppa, and many believed in the Lord.
+And it was known throughout all Joppa; and many believed in the Lord. -

-Pleas e read all of Acts Chapter 10 🔲 Check tradit built Philip (Marl Area Maritima is a seaport in Samaria on the coast of the Mediterranean.
+Pleas Please read all of Acts Chapter 10 Check tradit built l Philip (Mark Area Maritima is a seaport in Samaria on the coast of the Mediterranean.
 It is ionally the capital of the Roman leaders, though Pilate chose to live in Jerusalem.
 It was by Herod the Great and named after Caesar Augustus.
 There is another Caesarea in pi, north of the Sea of Galilee, where Peter declared that Jesus is the Messiah & 8:27-29).
 At the time of these events, the leader in Caesarea is probably Herod pa I (Acts 12:1).
 Centu urion is a commander of 100 soldiers. were talian Regiment was a Roman military cohort made up of volunteers from Italy who stationed in Caesarea.
 The cohort was mostly made up of Italians who were unable to in the elite unit of the Imperial Roman army.
 1. (vs. 10:1-2) The first 43 verses in Acts, Chapter 10 is all about Cornelius.
-Who was this man, Cornelius?
-A centurion of what was known as the Italian Cohort, a devout man who feared God with all his household, gave alms generously to the people, and prayed continually to God. -------------------------------------- 2. (v.
+Who was this man, Cornelius? a certain man in Caesarea called Cornelius, a centurion of the band called the Italian band, A devout man, and one that feared God with all his house, which gave much alms (gifts) to the people, and prayed to God alway.
+2. (v.
 10:5) Cornelius saw/had a vision of an angel of God saying, "Cornelius!
 Your prayers and gifts/alms to the poor have been received by God as an offering".
-What next did the angel of God ask Cornelius to do? now send men to Joppa and bring one Simon who is called Peter.
-3. (v.
-10:7) When the angel who had spoken to him had departed, what did he do next? he called two of his servants and a devout soldier from among those who attended him,
+What next did the angel of God ask Cornelius to do?
+And now send men to Joppa, and call for one Simon, whose surname is Peter: 3. (v.
+10:7) When the angel who had spoken to him had departed, what did he do next? he called two of his household servants, and a devout soldier of them that waited on him continually;